facebookarchive/Tweaks/README.md

 #### Tweaks UI Dismiss Notification

-Alternatively, when the Tweaks UI is dismissed, you can register your notification center to listen to `FB_TWEAK_DISMISS_NOTIFICATION`.
+Alternatively, when the Tweaks UI is dismissed, you can register your notification center to listen to `FBTweakShakeViewControllerDidDismissNotification`, which can be used after importing `FBTweakViewController.h`

 ### Advanced
 You can also access the objects that make up the macros mentioned above.
 That can be useful for more complex scenarios, like adjusting members of a C structure.